How Steel Tariffs Are Affecting Compact Tractor Prices for 2026

 How much are tariffs actually costing manufacturers?

-John Deere reported nearly $200 million in tariff costs in their third quarter alone and expects close to $600 million for the full year.
+John Deere reported nearly $200 million in tariff costs in their third quarter of 2025 alone and expected close to $600 million for the full year.
 Those costs get passed through the supply chain—from manufacturers to dealers to buyers.
+With Section 232 rates still at 50%, this cost pressure continues into 2026.

 Should I wait to buy hoping prices will drop?

-Nobody knows if tariffs will be reduced, increased, or stay the same.
-What we do know: freight costs, labor, and other inputs keep rising regardless.
-Buy your second tractor first—size for what you’ll need, not just what you need today.
+The Supreme Court ruling didn't change the tariffs affecting equipment.
+Section 232 steel and aluminum tariffs remain at 50% with strong legal standing.
+And even the IEEPA tariffs that were struck down may be reimposed under different legal authorities—the administration has made that clear.
+Freight costs, labor, and other inputs keep rising regardless.
+Buy your second tractor first—size for what you'll need, not just what you need today.
 A payment plan that fits your cash flow often matters more than waiting for price drops that may never come.

 What about buying used equipment instead?